 Take Action To Prevent The Flu!

-Find a worksite clinic near you and get a flu shot today!
+Find an SFHSS sponsored clinic near you and get your flu shot today!

 *Flu clinics combined with an Open Enrollment Benefits Fair